castorini/pyserini/docs/conceptual-framework.md

 So the picture for dense retrieval looks like this:

 <img src="images/architecture-dense.png" width="400" />

+When people say "vector search" or "semantic search" these days, they're referring to the picture above.
+Often, the outputs of the encoders are called **embedding vectors**, or just **embeddings** for short.

 Again, to summarize:
 We often say that dense retrieval models generate learned dense representations.